ExOK/Celeste64/README.md

 - Put your mods into the Mods folder that comes with Fuji.
 - Open `Celeste64-Fuji` to start playing!

+Fuji does not require the original game's files to run - it is a standalone client.
+Your vanilla Celeste 64 installation and Fuji installation(s) should not be mixed up.

 # Contributing
 Make sure you fork the `dev` branch.
 The `main` branch is for stable builds and `beta` for beta builds, so they can't be pushed to directly.